In the first in a new series, Charlotte Rankin explores how you can make the most of your sightings through wildlife recording.

-When: the date (day, month and year) you observed the species.
+The date (day, month and year) you observed the species.

-Who: the full name of the person who observed the species.
+The full name of the person who observed the species.
 If someone helped you to identify the species, you can also add the determiner’s name.

 Recording forms may also provide the option of including additional information such as stage of lifecycle, abundance and habitat the species was found in.